wp-plugins/vrpconnector/README.txt

 1. Out of the box unit page.

 == Changelog ==
+= 1.0.2 =
+* Fixed var decleration inside of a hash map.

 = 1.0.1 =
 * Fixed bug in unit page mapping JS.